Power outages begin in California amid hot, windy weather

 “This is a last resort,” said Sumeet Singh, head of the utility’s Community Wildfire Safety Program.

-However, people should be outraged by the move, Gov. Gavin Newsom said.
-“No one is satisfied with this, no one is happy with this,” he said.
+“No one is satisfied with this, no one is happy with this,” he said Tuesday.

-The utility needs to upgrade and fix its equipment so massive outages aren’t the norm going forward, he said.
+The utility needs to upgrade and fix its equipment so massive outages are not the norm going forward, he said.

+Residents of the Sonoma County city of Cloverdale, population 9,300, were preparing for the possibility of zero power and downed internet and cellphone lines, which happened during a series of wine country fires that killed 45 people in 2017.
+Cloverdale homes were not burned then, but residents were worried sick over family in burn zones and in the dark without communications, Mayor Melanie Bagby said.

+But Santa Rosa Mayor Tom Schwedhelm said he was grateful PG&E was taking proactive action.
+His city lost 5% of its housing during a 2017 fire that killed 22 and torched nearly 6,000 structures in Sonoma and Napa counties.
+State investigators determined the fire was sparked by a private electrical system, and was not the fault of PG&E.

 It could take as many as five days to restore power after the danger has passed because every inch of power line must be checked to make sure it isn’t damaged or in danger of sparking a blaze, PG&E said.